damianhakert/damianhakert.github.io/source/_posts/2016-02-26-webcast-wrapup.markdown

 [Sign up for our webcast](http://ow.ly/YMvsM) in partnership with Perforce!

-Job van der Voort, VP of Product will be presenting with Matt Attaway, VP of Community from Perforce.
+[Job van der Voort], VP of Product will be presenting with Matt Attaway, VP of Community from Perforce.
 They will discuss managing Git teams/projects; issue tracking & wikis;
 integrating CI into dev; integration testing and advantages of the mono repo.